Keyboard shortcuts

 # default: false

-# the limit, the user will be authenticated without prompting for
+# before this timeout hits the limit, the user will be authenticated

 # default: 5400

-# Lifetime in minutes for reset password magic links (default: 30)
+# Lifetime in minutes for password reset magic links.

 # This is the log level for stdout logs